RWS/studio-api-docs/apiconcepts/integration/using_trados_studio_editorcontroller.md

 Using Trados Studio EditorController
 =====
-TranslationStudioAutomation provides support for the third party developers to access the Trados Studio editor view and perform editor operations.
+TranslationStudioAutomation provides support for third-party developers to access the Trados Studio editor view and perform editor operations.

 Creating a custom document list inside a viewpart that belongs to the editor view
 ----